Gordon Buchanan: Camera’s, Wildlife & Me

 GB: Yeah.
-But it also involves wolves, gorillas and elephants and for all of those series I had to build up some kind of relationship with those animals.
-With television there’s so much that you can’t put in, and there’s so many questions that people have about it and its an opportunity to meet people face-to-face and share it with whoever has the same interests.
+But it also involves wolves, gorillas and elephants and for all of those series, I had to build up some kind of relationship with those animals.
+With television, there’s so much that you can’t put in, and there are so many questions that people have about it and its an opportunity to meet people face-to-face and share it with whoever has the same interests.

 TM: What did you think when the bear that you had become particularly close with was shot by a hunter?